planktoon1/PathofExile_Stash/README.md

 discord: _Planken#8344_.

-### Planned features

-**( that i'm working on currently, or will work on whenever i have the time. )**

-- Item stats

-  - Weapons: Dps, Ele.
-Dps, Phys.
-Dps, Aps, Crit
-  - Armour: Armour, Evasion, Energy Shield.
-  - Likely others

-- Copy Paste Feature

-  - Right now you can CTRL + C while hovering an item in PoE and it will copy a text representation of the item to clipboard.
-    This feature would allow users to paste items into this website and that way get their item in this tool, and then be able to craft
-    and see possible outcomes.
-  - Paste into website
-  - Copy item from website

-- Info buttons that explains some of the less intuitive features, and also how things are calculated

-- Master Crafting

-  - Add to the manual affix tab
-  - Separate tab with costs ( basically same menu as the one you find in game )

-- Delve Crafting

-  - Add to the manual affix tab
-  - Separate tab that allows similar usage of resonators to in game
-  - Some way of showing possible outcomes with selected fossils

-- Rework base item selection

-  - Make it sortable by all columns that makes sense, and also searchable

-- Save state in browser so it's not lost on refresh

-  - With this i will also look into making an undo feature

-- Bestiary Crafting
-  - When everything else is done i'll start thinking about this

 ## Credits

 [Grinding Gear Games](http://www.grindinggear.com/) for [Path of Exile](https://www.pathofexile.com/) .
 The contents of all data files belong to them.